mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/telemetry_derived/socorro_crash_v2/README.md

     - `json_dump.threads` (and the nested `frames` inside each thread)
     - `memory_report.reports`

-The upstream schema is unlikely to change so it's static instead of dynamically built.
+The upstream schema is unlikely to change, so it's static instead of dynamically built.